subhayu99/smart-commit/README.md

 - Run `smart-commit config --init` to create initial configuration
 - Check if the config file exists at `~/.config/smart-commit/config.toml`

+**"Context file not found"**
+- Verify the `absolute_path` in your repository configuration is correct
+- Check that context files exist at the specified locations
+- Use relative paths from the repository root if `absolute_path` is not set

 ### Debug Mode

 ```bash